 That risk is very small — extremely rare — but be aware that a true informed consent requires mentioning it.
 Just know that, so when they mention in it — you’re not thrown off guard.

-In 17 years of doing L&D I have neither seen nor heard of any patient having paralysis or death from an epidural.
+In all my years of doing L&D I have neither seen nor heard of any patient having paralysis or death from an epidural.

 Some people mention a risk of a fever, but often your temperature does go up (below 100 degrees) while the epidural is in place.
 That would not be considered a fever as it’s still so low, and is likely caused by the cool fluid so near to the spinal nerves.